-A Look Back at Meryl Streep’s Record-Setting 30 Golden Globe-Nominated Roles
+A Look Back at Meryl Streep's Record-Setting 34 Golden Globe-Nominated Roles

 2017: Florence Foster Jenkins (and the Cecil B. DeMille Award)

-Her 30th nomination comes for her role as Florence Foster Jenkins, in which she plays a wealthy woman with big dreams of singing, but without the perfect pitch (or any pitch, really) to do so.
+Her next nomination came for her role as Florence Foster Jenkins, in which she plays a wealthy woman with big dreams of singing, but without the perfect pitch (or any pitch, really) to do so.

-But that’s not her only major milestone this year: She’ll also receive the Globes’ version of the lifetime achievement award, the Cecil B. DeMille Award.
-After 30 nominations and 38 years, it’s about time.